jvick1/Intro_to_SOL/crowdfunding/README.md

 3. `const [campaign] = PublicKey.findProgramAddressSync([...], program.programId);`: Generates a unique public key for the campaign account using the `findProgramAddressSync` method.
 The campaign account's uniqueness is based on the specified seeds, including the user's wallet public key.

-4. `await program.methods.create(...);`: Invokes the `create` method of the Solana program, passing in the required parameters.
+4. `await program.rpc.create(...);`: Invokes the `create` method of the Solana program, passing in the required parameters.
 This method triggers the creation of a new campaign with the provided name, description, and account details.
 Note we can take user input here w/ something simple like `let campName = prompt("Please Enter Campain Name:");` then feed `campName` in for the hard-coded text.

 5. `console.log('Created a new campaign w/ account:', campaign.toString());`: Logs a success message, indicating that a new campaign account has been successfully created.